kidsogram/socialmedia/README.md

 WanGP supports the Wan (and derived models), Hunyuan Video and LTV Video models with:
 - Low VRAM requirements (as low as 6 GB of VRAM is sufficient for certain models)
 - Support for old GPUs (RTX 10XX, 20xx, ...)
-- Very Fast on the latest GPUs
+- Very Fast on the latest GPUs.
 - Easy to use Full Web based interface
 - Auto download of the required model adapted to your specific architecture
 - Tools integrated to facilitate Video Generation : Mask Editor, Prompt Enhancer, Temporal and Spatial Generation, MMAudio, Video Browser, Pose / Depth / Flow extractor